Lesdith/core-code-from-scratch-readme/Weeks/Week 5 Typescript/Week challenges (Tuesday).md

 users.forEach(logPerson);
 console.log('User:');
 ```
-## Exercise No. 2 UNIONS: Type "Person" is missing, please define it and use it in persons array and logPerson function in order to fix all the TS errors.
+## Exercise No. 2 OBJECT TYPE "Person" is missing, please define it and use it in persons array and logPerson function in order to fix all the TS errors.

 ``` typescript
 interface User {